mabrek/mabrek.github.io/_drafts/kafka-parquet-timeseries.md

     kafka-console-consumer.sh  --zookeeper localhost:2181 --topic metrics \
     --from-beginning --property print.key=true

 Text file had size of 1.4Gb which means kafka has some overhead for storing uncompressed data.
+There are ~ 19000000 lines in the file.

 ### Fetching data from Kafka